stygianguide/SoD2_AutoReroll_Mod/README.md

 ---

-## Known Issues

-There is a minor issue: when you select text in the input fields, such as skill power, the selected skills are deselected.
-This is related to the feature that moves the selected skills to the top when you click on them.
-I am still working on a solution for this.

----

 ## Details and Advanced Configuration

 The mod prioritizes survivors based on the **relative power of their traits**, calculated from each trait's base benefits and hero bonuses.
 If you set **preferred skills** in **config.txt**, the mod will try to prioritize those skills, though it cannot guarantee specific skills will appear.
 You can configure the preference for the skill by configuring the SKILL_POWER in config.txt.
 For rare skills like **lichenology**, it may need to run up to 15 minutes to find them due to their rarity.